publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch35/schII/m__us_usc_t42_s3018.md

          Not later than March 1 of each year, the Assistant Secretary shall compile a report—

-            (A) summarizing and analyzing the data collected under subchapters III and XI of this chapter in accordance with [section 3058g(c) of this title][/us/usc/t42/s3058g/c] for the then most recently concluded fiscal year;
+            (A) summarizing and analyzing the data collected under subchapters III and XI in accordance with [section 3058g(c) of this title][/us/usc/t42/s3058g/c] for the then most recently concluded fiscal year;

             (B) identifying significant problems and issues revealed by such data (with special emphasis on problems relating to quality of care and residents’ rights);